-'''

-CREATE SPFILE='/dev/vgsh1/rldbspfile'

-FROM PFILE='?/dbs/initdbname.ora'
+CREATE SPFILE='/dev/vx/rdsk/oracle_dg/dbspfile' FROM PFILE='?/dbs/initdbname.ora'

-'''

-These statements read your combined init dbname. or a file that you created by merging your IFILEs, and then transfer the settings for the parameters from the merged file into your server parameter file.
+These statements read your combined init dbname.ora file that you created by merging your IFILEs, and then transfer the settings for the parameters from the merged file into your server parameter file.

 4. Oracle recommends that you use the SPFILE by using the PFILE as a pointer to the SPFILE.
-Do this by running the STARTUP command as in the following example, where the SID variable sid in the file initsid. or a is the SID that you use in the SPFILE entry from Step 3.
+Do this by running the STARTUP command as in the following example, where the SID variable sid in the file initsid.ora is the SID that you use in the SPFILE entry from Step 3.
 For example:

-STARTUP PFILE=\$ORACLE\HOME/dbs/initsid.ora
+STARTUP PFILE=\$ORACLE_HOME/dbs/initsid.ora